 I highly value a range of practices and activities in my own life including yoga, dance classes, spending quality time with my boyfriend, family and friends, walking with my local Walk ‘n Talk Wellbeing group, travel and experiencing different cultures, swimming in the sea, chilling with my cat Bruno, looking at art and having artistic outlets - and basically making space for all the things that make me feel good!

 I set-up Gut Reaction as I was compelled to share what I’ve learned and provide other people with the guidance and support they need to improve their own health and wellbeing.

 Since achieving my Diploma in Nutritional Therapy, I have undertaken further training specialising in weight issues, and have studied with the National Centre for Eating Disorders, completing a course in Psychological Approaches to Obesity.

 As a long-term associate of Patrick Holford's Zest4Life, I am continually developing my skills as a motivational health coach, drawing on NLP, CBT, ACT techniques and mindfulness, and incorporate Zest4Life eating plans into Gut Reaction’s programmes as appropriate.

 I am currently studying under the wing of Dr Deanna Minich, training to become a certified Food & Spirit practitioner in early 2019, to add further dimensions to my wellbeing coaching.

-A full member of the British Association for Applied Nutrition and Nutritional Therapy (BANT), I adhere to the strict BANT Code of Ethics and Practice, and am a member of the Complementary and Natural Healthcare Council (CNHC).
+A full member of the British Association for Nutrition and Lifestyle Medicine (BANT), I adhere to the strict BANT Code of Ethics and Practice, and am a member of the Complementary and Natural Healthcare Council (CNHC).
 Gut Reaction is fully insured for Nutritional Therapy.

 In order to help me stay at the forefront of my profession, I invest time reading the latest research papers and maintaining CPD, with a particular focus on mind-body nutrition and gut health.